-Thanks to the generosity of Oberlin alumni donors and friends of the College, the Career Development Center offers funding for career-related summer experiences.
-These funds help offset expenses related to an internship, community service or pre-professional activity.
+Thanks to the generosity of Oberlin alumni donors and friends of the college, Career Exploration and Development offers funding for professional development experiences.
+These funds help offset expenses related to an internship, music training program, festival, or other pre-professional activity.
 It is one of many options to consider as students make plans to finance their summer experiences.

 What can you do before you apply for funding?

-- Pre-professional experiences including research and performance (must be substantial in intensity although the length may vary)
+- Pre-professional experiences including off-campus research and performance (must be substantial in intensity, although the length may vary)

 Housing is usually one of the highest expenses during the summer.
 Housing expenses could be reduced substantially if you start to explore low-cost, and possibly free, housing early.